telerik/xamarin-forms-docs/controls/sidedrawer/sidedrawer-getting-started.md

 position: 3
 slug: sidedrawer-getting-started
 ---
-# Introduction #
+# Introduction

-This article will guide users through the steps that needs to be taken in order to use the RadSideDrawer in a project.
+This article will guide users through the steps that have to be taken in order to use the RadSideDrawer in a project.

-# Getting Started #
+# Getting Started

 Once users create the blank **Xamarin.Forms** solution, they need to add references to the following binaries in order to include the **RadSideDrawer** into their project: